Establishing a payment plan

 - Call us at (503) 945-8200 to discuss your debt and options.

-We offer payment plans of six- to 12-month payments.
+We offer payment plans up to 18 months.
 To set up a plan, visit Revenue Online and log in, or call us at the number above.

 Contact us if you believe you're experiencing a financial hardship that prevents you from paying on your debt.
 Note: financial hardship and financial inconvenience aren't the same and your situation may not meet the definition of "financial hardship."